 Red Lake Trail is a 10.1 mile moderately trafficked out and back trail located near Antonito, Colorado that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash